Erindale/ETK-docs/ref_manual/nodes/generators/grid_hex.rst

     Length of each of the six sides.

 |BOOLEAN_FIELD_SINGLE| Randomise Rotation
-    Check to randomise the rotation of the hex tiles.
+     Enables a random rotation per tile in 60° steps.

 |INTEGER_FIELD_SINGLE| Seed
     The seed for the randomisation.

 |BOOLEAN_FIELD_SINGLE| Centred
-    If checked will center the grid.
+    A toggle to choose if the grid is centred on the origin or aligned on the bottom left corner.

 Outputs
 ========